mjvankampen/norm/README.md

    Norm.lib  - static NORM protocol library for Win32 platforms

  (These libraries can be used by applications using the NORM API.
-  The file "normApi.h" provides function prototypes for NORM API calls and the included "Norm Developer's Guide" provides a reference manual for NORM application development using this API.
+  The file "norm.h" provides function prototypes for NORM API calls and the included "Norm Developer's Guide" provides a reference manual for NORM application development using this API.
 Additional tutorial material and API usage examples will